 Maintaining website security is a task you should never overlook.
 By making a few simple updates you can prevent serious headaches and the chances of being hacked.

 - Install an SSL certificate, if you don’t have one.
-SSL certificates are becoming an industry standard for websites and show that you want to protect your visitors.
-A number of website hosts offer free Let’s Encrypt SSL so it won’t even cost you anything to install.
+SSL certificates are a standard security feature for websites.
+A number of website hosts offer free Let’s Encrypt SSL so it won’t cost anything to install.

 - Change passwords on your admin and website accounts.